tailwindlabs/tailwindcss-intellisense/packages/vscode-tailwindcss/README.md

 }
 ```

-#### v3.x and below
+#### Tailwind CSS v3.x and earlier (config files)

+For v3 projects and below, specify the Tailwind configuration file(s) instead.

-If your project contains a single Tailwind config file you can specify a string value:
+If your project contains a single Tailwind config, set this option to a string:

 ```json
 "tailwindCSS.experimental.configFile": ".config/tailwind.config.js"
 ```

-For projects with multiple config files use an object where each key is a config file path and each value is a glob pattern (or array of glob patterns) representing the set of files that the config file applies to:
+For projects with multiple config files, use an object where each key is a config file path and each value is a glob pattern (or array of patterns) representing the files it applies to:

 ```json
 "tailwindCSS.experimental.configFile": {